github/opensource.guide/_articles/getting-started/branding.md

 following: _articles/getting-started/preparing.md
 ---

 Wondering what to name your project?
-Your project's name, and how you present your work to the world, will impact who uses it.
+Your project's name, and how you present your work to the world, will help determine who uses it.

 Branding may sound like a waste of time.
 After all, there are plenty of popular open source projects that have never thought about their brand at all.

 But branding is more than a flashy logo or catchy project name.
 It's about how you talk about your project and who you reach with your message.
-Here are a few things you'll want to think about before you launch.

 * TOC
 {:toc}